 The assignments will be graded in scale of Fail, Pass, Good, and Excellent.
 Any assignment not handed in by the deadline is automatically considered failed, and cannot be re-done.
 You are allowed to re-do one Failed assignment: you have to hand in the improved assignment within two weeks.
 Two failures mean you are not eligible for the exam, and hence failed the course.

 You can earn up to three bonus points by obtaining Excellent or Good grades for the assignments.
 An Excellent grade gives you one bonus point, as do every two Good grades, up to a maximum of three bonus points.
 Each bonus point improves your final grade by 1/3 assuming you pass the final exam.
 For example, if you have two bonus points and you receive 2.0 from the final exam, your final grade will be 1.3.
 You fail the course if you fail the final exam, irrespective of your possible bonus points.
 Failed assignments do not reduce your final grade, provided you are eligible to sit the final exam.

 The final exams will be oral.
 The final exam will cover all the material discussed in the lectures and the topics on which you did your assignments.
-The main exam will be on July 26th and 27th.
-The re-exam will be on a yet to be determined date.
-The exact time slot per student will be announced later.
+The main exam will be on July 27th.
+The re-exam will be on September 28th.
+The exact time slot per student will be announced per email.
 Inform the lecturer of any potential clashes as soon as you know them.